dhoer/choco-selenium/ReadMe.md

 from https://github.com/SeleniumHQ/selenium/.

 A [Vagrantfile](https://github.com/dhoer/choco-selenium/blob/master/Vagrantfile)
-is available that creates a Selenium Grid with support for Chrome, Firefox, and IE browsers.
+to provision a Selenium Grid with the latest Chrome, Firefox, and IE browsers and/or drivers is available.
 See [TESTING.md](https://github.com/dhoer/choco-selenium/blob/master/TESTING.md) for more information.